anotherLostKitten/azrael/README.md

 # Da Art of Storytellin'

-Our app is a website where the user can register or log in with an existing account!
-The user will be able to either view stories they have contributed to, create a new story, or add to an existing story.
-They will only be able to add to each story once.

-For our app to run the way it is intended, there are certain rules that must be followed.
-One is the dependencies that have to be present.
-See dependencies to learn more!
+Team azrael (note the lowercase a!) brings to you, the valued user, a website which allows its registered members to contribute to stories anonymously created and contributed to by others.

+Non registered members do not fret!!
+We implemented a REGISTER feature in addition to logining in.
+All login information is stored in 'users' table of data/azrael_stories.db.

+After logging in, users have the option of viewing (full) stories they have previously contributed to, create a new story and write its very first line, or add to existing stories created to by other users.
+When adding to a story created by another user, the user only has the ability to view the last line contributed.
+All stories are stored in their own table in data/azrael_stories.db where the table name is the name of the story.

 ### How 2 Launch